Porosalmentie 313, 58900 Rantasalmi, Eastern Finland

 A notable place to also visit while you’re at Järvisydän is the wooden logs village [HakoApaja] – only walking distance away.
 The logs here have all been carried out from the lake.
 Note that it is open for public only in the month of July and can be otherwise booked for private events.
 The cafe with a view is very nice and we could visit the terrace if we purchase something.

-A surprise, when we asked for any vegan snacks, was a blueberry pie just made and waiting for us.
-Even though I had just stuffed myself for lunch, couldn’t resist it.
+When we asked for any vegan snacks, there was a vegan blueberry pie just made and waiting for us – what a surprise!
+Couldn’t resist it, even though I had just stuffed myself for lunch.
 And it was delicious!

 It was a nice end to our spa day!